miccar/wazapp/README.md

 # Wazapp
-build your linux  client for WhatsApp.
+Build your linux  client for WhatsApp.
 Unfortunately there is no official Whatsapp client for Linux operating systems.
 But we are a Linux users, if it is not exists, we will create it :)

 **It is not an official application of WhatsApp Inc.**